 This program is designed to provide current and future tertiary educators with the capacity to create engaging, innovative and quality tertiary teaching and learning environments for adult learners, and to develop your professional academic integrity through creating a professional portfolio and engaging with the scholarship of learning and teaching.

-EDGCT 5007 focusses on building a theory based foundation to explore the dynamics of learning, teaching and assessment - worth 15 credit points.
+EDGCT 5007 focuses on building a theory based foundation to explore the dynamics of learning, teaching and assessment - worth 15 credit points.

-and EDGCT 5010 focusses on engagement in the scholarship of teaching and learning - worth 15 credit points.
+EDGCT 5010 focuses on engagement in the scholarship of teaching and learning - worth 15 credit points.

-This program is one of many postgraduate courses within the Faculty of Education and Arts, however is delivered by lecturers within the Centre for Learning, Innovation and Professional Practice.
+This program is one of many postgraduate courses within the Institute of Education, Arts and Community, however is delivered by lecturers within the Centre for Academic Development.
 Its primary focus is to up-skill university staff with opportunities to develop their teaching skills to complement and enhance their discipline expertise.

 We understand that sometimes work and life commitments can get in the way of effective study.
 If you are having any issues, please have a discussion with the Program Coordinator to explore any informal options that may accommodate your needs.